Beshoy-R/Real-Time-Input-Modulation-Desktop-App-Windows-/README.md

 # Input Control Assistant
 ![Screenshot](assets/Screenshot-1.png)

-A general-purpose system tool for optimizing input control and workflow efficiency.
+A system tool for optimizing input control and workflow efficiency.
 This application allows you to create and manage customizable input modulation profiles with support for multiple profile groups.

 ## Features